ra1028/swiftui-atom-properties/README.md

 }
 ```

-Or, you can observe all updates of atoms and always continue to receive `Snapshots` at that point in time through `observe(_:)` modifier of [AtomRoot](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomroot) or [AtomRelay](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomrelay).
+Or, you can observe all updates of atoms and always continue to receive `Snapshots` at that point in time through `observe(_:)` modifier of [AtomRoot](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomroot) or [AtomScope](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomscope).
-Note that observing in `AtomRoot` will receive all atom updates that happened in the whole app, but observing in `AtomRelay` will only receive atoms used in the descendant views.
+Note that observing in `AtomRoot` will receive all atom updates that happened in the whole app, but observing in `AtomScope` will only receive atoms used in the descendant views.

 ```swift
 AtomRoot {